Looking for great dining in Old City?

 123 Chestnut Street | 215.733.0300

-A Western European menu with a strong Irish influence, options include traditional pub favorites, more sophisticated fare for foodies, and vegan, gluten-free and heart healthy options.
-The environment is fun and casual.
-They offer 12 beers on tap through “the most sophisticated beer system in the US, imported directly from Ireland.”
-On weekend nights, the Plough becomes a lively bar scene.
+A Western European menu with a strong Irish influence, including traditional pub favorites, more sophisticated fare for foodies, and vegan, gluten-free and heart healthy options.

 212 Walnut Street, 2nd Floor | 215.238.0499